JaiWillems/celest/docs/source/guide/tutorials.rst

    # Initialize Time object using Mean Julian Date data.
    time = Time(julian, offset=2400000.5)

-Different time representations can then be accessed using various methods.
+Different time representations can then be accessed through various methods.
 Some examples are shown below.

 .. code-block::